ashwinvk94/enpm808x_tdd/readme.md

 ## Notes:
 Current unit tests check the functionality of the proportional control, further tests can be written in order to check all functionalities of the PID controller.

+dt is not used for PID control.
+Further improvement can be made to include dt in the equation.

 ## To Run:
 ```
 git clone https://github.com/akupferb/enpm808x_tdd.git